 Overeem ‘Port Cask Matured Cask Strength’

-Multiples awards came barrelling towards Overeem Port Cask Matured almost immediately, with the release even besting Overeem’s equally excellent Sherry Cask Matured as the brand’s unquestionable bread winner.
+Multiple awards came barrelling towards Overeem Port Cask Matured almost immediately, with the release even besting Overeem’s equally excellent Sherry Cask Matured as the brand’s unquestionable breadwinner.
 If you want an even higher ABV, go for the Overeem Pedro Ximenez Cask, but the signature remains the most popular.

-Nose: Intense, deep aromatics, layers of salted caramel, burnt butterscotch, orange peel, marmalade.
+Nose: Intense, deep aromatics, layers of salted caramel, burnt butterscotch, orange peel, and marmalade.

 Palate: Spiced dried fruit, salted caramel, butterscotch, sweet toffee, candied orange.